fatemehN/ReproducibilityStudy/exp1/TransTSEG/README.md

 1- Download the 'CSA' codes and models from its official GitHub page: https://github.com/MasterBin-IIAU/CSA

-2- Copy the 'pix2pix' and 'checkpoints' containing the networks from Google dirve: https://drive.google.com/drive/folders/117GuYBQpj8Sq4yUNj7MRdyNciTCkpzXL
+2- Copy the 'pix2pix' and 'checkpoints' containing the networks from Google Drive: https://drive.google.com/drive/folders/117GuYBQpj8Sq4yUNj7MRdyNciTCkpzXL

-3- Paste them in 'TransT/' directory of the tracker you built using 'TMLR_Supp/exp1/README.md'.
+3- Paste them in 'TransT/' directory of the tracker you built using 'ReproducibilityStudy/exp1/README.md'.

-4- From TransTSEG folder on TMLR directory(TMLR_Supp/code/TransTSEG), copy and paste all of the python files 'TMLR_Supp/code/TransTSEG/*.py' to the (TransT/pytracking/exp1) of the tracker folder.
+4- From the TransTSEG folder on ReproducibilityStudy directory(ReproducibilityStudy/code/TransTSEG), copy and paste all of the python files 'ReproducibilityStudy/code/TransTSEG/*.py' to the (TransT/pytracking/exp1) of the tracker folder.

 5- Add a new entry to trackers.ini file in "vot2022_workspace" directory(TransT/vot2022_workspace) as follows:
 ####################################